 So where’s the problem?

-The problem, dear reader, lies in the fact that electrical work can be incredibly dangerous.
+The problem, dear reader, lies in the fact that electrical wiring installation can be incredibly dangerous.
 One wrong move could not only cause some serious damage to property, but also result in injury or worse.
+Handling the electrical system is best left to the experts.

 Professional electricians come prepared with the skills, knowledge, and specialist tools to carry out the work safely and to the highest of standards.
 So, even though it may cost more, this is one area of your home you simply can’t afford to cut costs with.